Psst… Looking for a bio/headshot? Click here.

 In 2023, I noticed that many of the most visible and decorated organizations seemed to consistently attract new attention and resources.

-Meanwhile, many smaller and younger organizations seemed insulated from the accolades—despite doing incredible work.
+Meanwhile, many smaller and younger organizations seemed insulated from the accolades—despite doing incredible work that deserved visibility.

-Some light digging revealed to me that the difference between “thought leaders” and everyone else typically had nothing to do with wisdom or institutional expertise, and everything to do with the decision to carve out dedicated time for brand-building.
+Some light digging showed me that the difference between “thought leaders” and everyone else typically had nothing to do with wisdom or institutional expertise, and everything to do with the decision to carve out dedicated bandwidth for brand-building work.

-(Brand-building: reformatting ideas for mass consumption and actively pursuing relevant opportunities for writing, speaking, and recognition.)
+(Brand-building: repackaging ideas for broader consumption and actively pursuing opportunities for writing, speaking, and recognition.)

-I led Compass Pro Bono’s monthslong AI integration effort, from internal interviews and platform scoping to large-scale integration into how we did our work.
-I posted weekly AI tips, hosted biweekly AI “office hours,” and held monthly hands-on AI workshops.
-Just four months after we launched a suite of enterprise AI tools, our team reported average individual time savings of 4-5 hours/week.
-One of my colleagues said, “Without it, it would take twice as long (at least) and the quality of the content would simply not be as high.
-I use ChatGPT for something almost every day and feel really educated about AI's possibilities for future uses!”
+I began leading Compass Pro Bono’s multi-year AI integration effort, from internal interviews and platform scoping to large-scale integration into how we did our work.
+I posted frequent AI tips, hosted weekly AI debriefs and “office hours,” and held monthly hands-on AI workshops.
+Just four months after we launched a suite of enterprise AI tools, our team told us they were reclaiming an average of 4-5 hours/week; ten months in, my colleagues said they were reclaiming an average of 10-12 hours per week, per person using AI tools.
+One of them said, “Without it, [my work] would take twice as long (at least) and the quality of the content would simply not be as high.”

 In early 2024, our clients and volunteers started asking what we were doing about AI at Compass Pro Bono.
-So I turned our integration process into a four-part framework and began sharing it with anyone in our network who expressed interest.
+So I turned our integration process into a four-part Responsible AI Integration Framework and began sharing it with anyone in our network who expressed interest.
 When the scale of the demand became clear, we hosted our first AI workshop for nonprofit leaders.
 To my amazement, with minimal advertising, more than 300 people signed up—and based on survey results, they seemed to love it.

 I knew that my early clients weren’t the only ones struggling with these challenges.